DeepikaKaranji/Rust-Compiler-with-C/README.md

 - Semantic analysis for Parameter matching
 - More efficient optimization techniques
 - Next use the algorithm for register allocation by making it a two pass assembler.

+##License

+This project is licensed under the MIT License - see the LICENSE file for details.